momentohq/public-dev-docs/docs/mediastore/enhancements/live-reactions.md

 });
 ```

 The endpoint you created here accepts a request body containing `playerId` and `streamId` properties.
 The `streamId` is a unique identifier for the video stream being watched.
 This is used to *limit the scope of the reactions to the requested video*.
-The `playerId` is the identifier for the caller.
-Momento best practices say to always include the identifier of the caller in your session tokens so you can uniquely identify the actor on your account.
-We are creating the token with the `playerId` embedded directly in it, which will carry through with every message published by the user.
+The `playerId` is the identifier of the caller.
+Momento best practices say to *always include the identifier of the caller in your session tokens* so you can uniquely identify the actor on your account.
+We are creating the token with the `playerId` embedded directly in it, which will carry through to every message published by the user.

+:::tip
+For the Momento AuthClient to initialize properly, you must have your Momento API key configured in a `MOMENTO_API_KEY` environment variable or pass it directly to the constructor in the `credentialProvider` property.
+:::

 The permissions granted in the token allow the caller to both *publish* and *subscribe* to a topic dedicated to the video stream the caller is watching.
 This topic lives in a [cache](/cache) named `video`.

 Upon success, this endpoint will return a `201 Created` status code along with the generated token that expires in 30 minutes.

-:::tip
-For the Momento AuthClient to initialize properly, you must have your Momento API key configured in a `MOMENTO_API_KEY` environment variable or pass it directly to the constructor in the `credentialProvider` property.
-:::

 ## Step 2: Creating the video player and emoji overlay